 The Erasmus Office will be organising several registration meetings at the beginning of each semester.
 All Erasmus incoming students must make an appointment to attend these meetings at the information desk at C/Viana 50.

-Students are recommended to arrive during the first week of September 2017 (first semester and full academic year) and the second fortnight of January 2018 (second semester).
+Students are recommended to arrive during the second week of September 2019 (first semester and full academic year) and the second fortnight of January 2020 (second semester).

 Please note that registration at the Office is compulsory for all incoming Erasmus students.